-- 29. This guidance applies to providers in Northern Ireland, Scotland and Wales. - 30.
-Providers in England should refer to the Good Practice Guide for providers in England.
-Whilst it is not a requirement for providers in England to promote the survey, they can still choose to do so. - 31.
-Ipsos MORI will promote the survey to students through a communication schedule and the production of marketing materials, as detailed in this Good Practice Guide. - 32.
-Local marketing and promotion are important to ensure good response rates are achieved.
-It is for this reason that we recommend that providers undertake their own internal campaigns to complement communications by Ipsos MORI.
-NSS findings will allow providers to benefit from robust data that can help identify areas of good practice, and areas in need of improvement. - 33.
-This section details the strategy that Ipsos MORI recommends for promoting the NSS to students. - 34.
+- 28. Providers registered in England may choose to promote the NSS even though this is no longer a requirement.
+This Good Practice Guide outlines guidance for promoting the NSS and parameters around creating your own marketing materials.
+Guidance on Inappropriate Influence remains relevant to all providers whether they actively promote the survey or not. - 29.
+Ipsos MORI will promote the survey to students through a communication schedule and the production of marketing materials, as detailed in this Good Practice Guide. - 30.
+This guidance applies to providers in England.
+Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the Good Practice Guide that covers these nations. - 31.
+This section details the strategy that Ipsos MORI recommends for providers who plan to promote the NSS. - 32.
 Providers can use the marketing materials supplied by Ipsos MORI and/or, in the event of providerled promotion, choose to design their own NSS marketing materials.
-Please see NSS Marketing Materials for more information. - 35.
-Please note that promoting the NSS locally is subject to strict guidelines, to avoid the sharing of confidential information, or influencing students' responses inappropriately.
+Please see NSS Marketing Materials for more information. - 33.
+Please note that promoting the NSS locally at a provider is subject to strict guidelines to avoid the sharing of confidential information or influencing students' responses inappropriately.
 More information is available in the Inappropriate Influence section.